gwastro/ml-training-strategies/README.md

 To construct the matched filter comparison a template bank is required.
 We include the bank file used in our analysis as `MatchedFilter/template_bank.hdf`.
 You can construct your own by running `./MatchedFilter/gen_template_bank.sh`.

 To run the search you can call the script `MatchedFilter/run_search.sh`.
 The script expects two positional arguments.
-The first must be the `<start-time>-80`, where `<start-time>` is the time at which analysis should begin.
-The second must be `<end-time>+16`, where `<end-time>` is the time at which to stop the analysis.
+The first must be the `<start-time> - 80`, where `<start-time>` is the time at which analysis should begin.
+The second must be `<end-time> + 16`, where `<end-time>` is the time at which to stop the analysis.
 Due to memory constraints it is infeasible to analyze the entire month of data at once.
 We chose a block size of 4096 seconds and thus called the script 633 times.
 Note that the analysis block must be larger then 512 seconds.
 To analyze the segment from 0 to 4096 seconds the call to the script would be
 ```
 ./MatchedFilter/run_search.sh -80 4112
 ```